AD-Archer/Nixos/README.md

 *   Switched to the NixOS default firewall, deprecating the `ufw` configuration.
 *   Ensured the backup service has `bash` and `git` available in its PATH.

+#### Part 6

+Here's a summary of the additional changes for today:

+*   Switched to the NixOS default firewall, renaming the configuration file from `ufw.nix` to `firewall.nix`.
+*   Ensured the backup service now includes `bash` and `git` in its `PATH`.

+#### Part 7

+Here are the additional changes for today's NixOS flake log:

+*   Switched to the NixOS default firewall and refactored its configuration file.
+*   Ensured the backup service's PATH includes `bash` and `git` for proper operation.